JodhGaurav/lean-sauce-lab-assignment/README.md

 ## Framework Design
 - **Page Object Model (POM):** Each page is encapsulated in its own class, containing specific methods and locators for that page.
 - **Assertions:**
-    - Page navigation assertions (e.g., URL, page title).
+    - Page navigation assertions (e.g., URL, page title, layout title).
-    - Cart validations (e.g., product count and names).
+    - Cart validations (e.g., product count, names and order subtotal).
 - **Reusable Utilities:**
+    - **Actions:** Utility for common browser interactions like clicking, typing, and scrolling, ensuring reliable actions across different browsers.
+    - **Soft Assertions:** Allows multiple conditions to be validated without stopping the test execution on the first failure, logging all assertion failures for better debugging.
+Its a custom solution.
-    - **Logger:** Centralized logging with Allure step reporting.
+    - **Logger:** Centralized logging with Allure step reporting, providing detailed logs for every test step.
-    - **Wait:** Custom wait methods for dynamic elements.
+    - **Wait:** Custom wait methods for dynamic elements and application-specific conditions.

 ## Reporting